flaccone/metamaterialdesign/README.md

 # Task
 The participant is required to conceive a parametric pattern, embedded in a regular hexagon.
-The pattern will be employed in a tassellated strip made of 5 hexagons that are bent out of plane from the extremities.
+The pattern will be employed in a tassellated strip made of 5 hexagons that are bent out of plane from the extremities as a metamaterial strip.

 The task consists in creating a new pattern class in ```./src/patterns.py``` using the ```Pattern(Protocol)```.